simov/purest/README.md

 ## Before Request Hooks

-Purest's extensive configuration structure allows you to configure almost anything without the need to write a single line of code.
+Purest's extensive configuration data structure allows you to configure almost anything without the need to write a single line of code.
 However small bits of application logic may be required to get a fully compatible REST API client library for your provider:

 ```js
 var mailchimp = new Purest({